User-Defined Literals Basics

-When writing embedded code, we often run into frustrating scenarios: is the 1000 in timeout = 1000 in milliseconds or microseconds?
-Is baud = 9600 really 9600 or 115200?
-Is buffer_size = 1024 in bytes or words?
-These "magic numbers" are not only hard to understand but also error-prone—worse yet, conversions between different units rely entirely on manual calculation, leaving ample room for mistakes.
+When writing embedded code, we often run into frustrating scenarios: does the 1000 in TIM1->ARR = (1000 - 1) represent milliseconds or microseconds?
+Is USART1->BRR = 0x271 meant for 9600 or 115200?
+Does #define BUFFER_SIZE 1024 refer to bytes or words?
+These "magic numbers" are not only hard to understand but also error-prone.
+Even worse, conversions between different units rely entirely on manual calculation by the programmer, where a single slip-up can cause problems.

-User-defined literals (UDL), introduced in C++11, exist to solve this problem.
-They allow us to define our own literal suffixes, such as 1000_ms, 9600_baud, and 1024_bytes, making code more intuitive and safer.
-All conversions happen at compile time, resulting in zero runtime overhead.
+User-defined literals (UDL), introduced in C++11, are designed to solve this.
+They allow us to define custom literal suffixes, such as 100_ms, 72_MHz, or 4_KiB, making code more intuitive and safer.
+Furthermore, all conversions can be performed at compile time, resulting in zero runtime overhead.

 Four Forms of operator""

-User-defined literals are defined via the operator"" suffix operator.
-Depending on the parameter type, there are several main definition forms, corresponding to integer literals, floating-point literals, string literals, and character literals:
+We define user-defined literals using the operator"" suffix operator.
+Based on the parameter types, there are four main definition forms, corresponding to integer literals, floating-point literals, string literals, and character literals:

 // 整数字面量(cooked 形式)